Jazzes/Jazzes/README.md

-### Be free to check out all of projects, im sure something you will find interesting
+### Be free to check out all of projects, I'm sure something you will find interesting

 ---